Dilshan97/SellNBy-e-commerce-system-PAF/README.md

   - Run Spring boot application.

-  - Then type npm start.
+  - Then type `npm start`.
 It will automatically open.

   **File Structure**